unitedstates/inspectors-general/README.md

 Ephemeral errors (for example, from connection errors, or other erratically reproducible situations) should be reported as issues first, to be discussed.

+### Bulk data and backup

+This project's chief maintainer, Eric Mill, runs a copy of this project on a server that automatically backs up the downloaded bulk data.

+Data is backed up to the [Internet Archive](https://archive.org).
+(Proper collection landing page, and bulk data link, forthcoming.)

 ### Resources

 * [Matt Rumsey](https://twitter.com/mattrumsey) kindly [compiled a spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AoQuErjcV2a0dF9jUjRSczQ5WEVqd3RoS3dtLTdGQnc&usp=sharing) of IG offices.
 We used this to track activity during the initial scraping phase.